-True fans of golf know the season doesn’t end until the courses close, and Whistler’s golf courses are open right through to early October.
-Sure, the seasons are changing and you might want to throw a jacket in with your clubs.
-But playing through fall has many benefits – quieter greens, some of the best value stay-and-play deals of the year, and excellent conditions.
-Add this to a full season of practice, patience and focus and this autumn you might just knock those final strokes off your score.
+True fans of golf know the season doesn’t end until the courses close, and Whistler’s golf courses are often open right through to early October (or until the snow flies).
+Sure, the seasons are changing and you might want to throw a jacket in with your clubs but playing through fall has many benefits – quieter greens, some of the best value Stay & Play deals of the year, and excellent conditions.
+Add this to a full season of practice, patience and focus and a visit this September for an autumn round might just knock those final strokes off your score.

-We popped around to the courses to get an update on current conditions, the lowdown on specials and their take on why the best rounds often happen in autumn.
+We popped around to the courses to get a look at the fall conditions, the lowdown on specials and their take on why the best rounds often happen in autumn.
 Haven’t been hitting the links at all?
 Then your best game is definitely ahead of you – go for it.

 Big Sky Golf Club

 Located in Pemberton, north of Whistler, Big Sky Golf Club is a par 72, 7001 yard course designed by Robert Cupp.

 Big Sky doesn’t aerate/punch their greens in September.
 The course is in perfect condition until they close.